FlexyTools/Flexy.Docs/Framework/Flexy.GameFlow/HowItWorks_UseCases.md

 ### Game Stage
 Represents big states of a game like Boot, Meta, Core, etc.
-They always spawned as children of Graph Root and by default live as root GameObjects of DontDestroyOnLoad scene Every GameStage has its own GameContext
+They always spawned as children of Graph Root and by default live as root GameObjects of DontDestroyOnLoad scene Also every GameStage has its own GameContext
 Regular States spawned on different Stage layers by default Base layer sometimes popups layer or any other layer you create
 By default there is one Active State on each layer but this is up to TransitionRoot to decide